House of Romanov: Surname usage

 and in a 1913 jubilee, Russia officially celebrated the "300th Anniversary of the Romanovs' rule".

-After the February Revolution of March 1917, a special decree of the Provisional Government of Russia granted all members of the imperial family the surname "Romanov".
+After the February Revolution of 1917, a special decree of the Provisional Government of Russia granted all members of the imperial family the surname "Romanov".
 The only exceptions, the morganatic descendants of the Grand Duke Dmitri Pavlovich (1891–1942), took (in exile) the surname Ilyinsky.

+History

-Origins to 18th century
+Origins

 The Romanovs share their origin with two dozen other Russian noble families.
-Their earliest common ancestor is one Andrei Kobyla, attested around 1347 as a boyar in the service of Semyon I of Moscow.
+Their earliest common ancestor is one Andrei Kobyla, attested around 1347 as a boyar in the service of Simeon, the prince of Moscow and grand prince of Vladimir.
 Later generations assigned to Kobyla an illustrious pedigree.
 An 18th-century genealogy claimed that he was the son of the Old Prussian prince Glanda Kambila, who came to Russia in the second half of the 13th century, fleeing the invading Germans.
 Indeed, one of the leaders of the Old Prussian rebellion of 1260–1274 against the Teutonic order was named Glande.
-This legendary version of the Romanov's origin is contested by another version of their descent from a boyar family from Novgorod.
+This legendary version of the Romanov's origin is contested by another version of descent from a boyar family from Novgorod.